top of page

 • Special Category Data (health information): We process your health data based on your explicit consent and where necessary for the provision of health or social care under Article 9(2)(h) UK GDPR, in accordance with our obligations as registered health professionals.

 • Informant/third-party data: Where we collect information from family members, caregivers, or other informants as part of your assessment or treatment, we do so with your explicit consent and/or the informant's consent, and on the basis that it is necessary for the provision of health care.
+We also collect third party information for our research services, including details of any supervisors or team members involved in your research project, on the basis that this is necessary to enable a full assessment of the conduct of your research for ethical review and/or in order to provide effective supervision/consultancy services.

 How you can consent to us storing your data